PROFILE - Grade 11

 Answer:

-Are the following judgments about private property correct?
+Are the following statements about private property correct?

-A. Transfer of state property to private hands is called nationalization.
+A. The transfer of state property into private hands is called nationalization.

-B. Private property is the backbone of the command economy.
+B. Private property is the basis of a command economy.

 1) only A is true